 Objective One—Increase Dual Enrollment Opportunities

 SVETN’s Elite Learning will increase the number of dual enrollment opportunities available to students throughout Southwest Virginia.
-Since 2008, enrollment has grown from 130 to 1,192 students in 2016-2017 school year.
-This trend is expected to continue.
-As many as 24 schools from 10 school districts have taken advantage of the academic opportunities Elite Learning provides.
-School divisions currently participating in Elite Learning include Bland, Buchanan, Smyth, Washington, Scott, Wythe, Dickenson, Tazewell, and the cities of Bristol and Norton.
+Since 2008, enrollment has grown from 130 to 1,771 students during the 2018-2019 school year.
+This rapid growth is expected to continue for the 2019-2020 school year.
+Since 2008, enrollment has grown from 130 to 1,771 students during the 2018-2019 school year.
+This rapid growth is expected to continue for the 2019-2020 school year.
+School divisions currently participating in Elite Learning include Lee, Bland, Buchanan, Smyth, Washington, Scott, Wythe, Dickenson, Tazewell, and the cities of Bristol and Norton.

 Objective Two— Impact Low and Moderate Income Families